 Sage thrasher (Oreoscoptes montanus) breeding range includes the western United States, extending into southern Canada, while winter range includes the southern states and northern Mexico.
 In Washington State, the species' core breeding range extends along the Columbia Basin to Okanogan County (NatureMapping n.d.).
-Sage thrashers require shrub-steppe habitat in their breeding range, generally using expansive areas of sagebrush, although they may use smaller fragments in agricultural areas (WDFW 2021j).
+Sage thrashers require shrub-steppe habitat in their breeding range, generally using expansive areas of sagebrush, though they may use smaller fragments in agricultural areas (WDFW 2023h).

-Washington population estimates are not available but are considered stable (Reynolds et al. 2020; WDFW 2021j).
-Density estimates for Washington counties published by Dobler et al. (1996, as reported by Reynolds et al. 2020) were 0.204 and 0.212 birds per hectare, while Stephens (1985, as reported by Reynolds et al. 2020) reported densities of 0.725 birds per hectare.
+Washington population estimates are not available but are considered stable (Reynolds et al. 2020; WDFW 2023h).
+Density estimates for Washington counties published by Dobler et al. (1996, as reported by Reynolds et al. 2020) were between 0.504 and 0.524 birds per acre (0.204 and 0.212 birds per hectare), while Stephens

+(1985, as reported by Reynolds et al. 2020) reported densities of 1.79 birds per acre (0.725 birds per hectare).
 Degradation and loss of habitat are considered the primary threat to sage thrashers.
 Sage thrasher is a candidate species for state listing and is a state priority species.

 Shrub-steppe habitat in the Lease Boundary provides suitable breeding habitat for sage thrashers, and the Lease Boundary overlaps core breeding habitat (NatureMapping n.d.).
-Three occurrences of sage thrasher were recorded during field surveys-one during the spring and two during the fall (Horse Heaven Wind Farm, LLC

-2021a).
-The individuals were using bushes and fences in grassland areas (Horse Heaven Wind Farm, LLC 2021a).
+Three occurrences of sage thrasher were recorded during field surveys-one in spring and two in fall (Horse Heaven Wind Farm, LLC 2022).
+The individuals were using bushes and fences in grassland areas (Horse Heaven Wind Farm, LLC 2022).